mtl-brainhack-school-2019/kongnorman_BrainDecoding/README.md

 ### Materials

 The main medium to share what I learn will be the Jupyter notebook.
 They are a suitable tool because they are interactive and editable.
-To increase accessibility, this repository will be binder-compatible.
+To increase accessibility, I am hoping to make this repository binder-compatible and available on NeuroLibre.

 ### Main Steps

 1. Learn what the heck fMRI imaging is and how fMRI data is stored.
-    - Read!!!

-2. Learn how fMRI data is analyzed.
-    - Read!!!
+    - Read!!

-3. Find a high quality, preprocessed dataset.
+2. Find a high quality, preprocessed dataset.
     - Haxby's 2001 block-design fMRI study investigated patterns of response evoked in ventral temporal cortex by faces and multiple categories of objects, such as chairs, shoes, etc. (https://science.sciencemag.org/content/293/5539/2425.long)
     - Haxby et al. made it available under the terms of the Creative Commons Attribution-Share Alike 3.0 license.

-4. Compare several models to form our predictions.
+3. Compare several models to form our predictions.
     - Support Vector Machine
     - k-Nearest Neighbours
     - Logistic Regression
     - Convolutional Neural Network

-5. Review results (see what worked, see what didn't, etc.)
+4. Review results (see what worked, see what didn't, etc.)

 ### The Contents of this Repo